MatthewQuenneville/pulsar-analysis/README.md

 python dualPulseSpec.py foldspec1 foldspec2

+### pulseProjFreq.py: ###

+Projects the dynamic spectrum for the largest giant pulse in a given time series of data onto the frequency axis, and performs analysis of this spectrum.
+Run as:

+python pulseProjFreq.py foldspec

+### pulseProjTime.py: ###

+Projects the dynamic spectrum for the largest giant pulse in a given time series of data onto the time axis, and performs analysis of this profile.
+Run as:

+python pulseProjTime.py foldspec

 ### pulseCorr.py: ###
 Calculates and plot the correlation coefficient between the spectra for each pair of pulses in all the files in the given directory.
 Run as: